-Because granite isn’t very porous and large quantities of it aren’t typically used in most single-family homes, the radon isn’t likely to escape in a significant enough quantity to potentially cause problems, says Brian Hanson, a specialist with the National Radon Program Services at Kansas State University.
-Moreover, kitchens, bathrooms and other rooms that might contain granite are usually well ventilated, which may lessen the risks, he says.
+Granite isn't very porous and large quantities of it aren't typically used in most single-family homes, so radon isn't likely to escape in a significant enough quantity to cause an elevated radon level in a building, according to the National Radon Program Services at Kansas State University.

-The EPA says that approximately one of every 15 homes throughout the country, whether new or old, has elevated radon levels.
-Radon that originates in the soil is the main cause of radon problems, the EPA says.

-The gas makes its way up from the ground and into your home through cracks and other holes and gaps in the foundation.
+The EPA says that one out of every 15 homes throughout the country, whether new or old, has elevated radon levels.
+Radon that originates in the soil is the main cause of radon problems because the gas makes its way up from the ground and into your home through cracks and other holes and gaps in the foundation.

 All houses have some level of radon.
 The national average for indoor radon levels is 1.3 picocuries per liter (pCi/L), the EPA says.
-The agency also recommends all homes that test at or above 4 pCi/L install a mitigation system to help lower levels.
-Testing is the only way to know what level of radon your home has.
+They recommend that all homes that test at or above 4 pCi/L install a mitigation system to help lower levels.
+The only way to know what level of radon your home has is by testing it.

-Testing your granite countertops for radon is typically more expensive, as it requires more sophisticated equipment and the expertise of a qualified radon mitigation expert, who still may not be able to indicate the percentage of indoor radon attributable to granite.
-You can find a professional by accessing the American Association of Radon Scientists and Technologists’ website.
+Testing your granite countertops for radon is more expensive, as it requires the expertise of a qualified radon mitigation expert.
+Even they still may not be able to indicate the percentage of indoor radon that comes from the granite.
+You can find a professional by accessing the American Association of Radon Scientists and Technologists' website.

-Besides concern for your family’s health, you may want to know your radon levels if you plan to sell, since most buyers will want proof of low levels or may request a test.
+Your family's health is reason enough to test your home for radon.
+But you may also want to know your radon levels if you plan to sell, since most buyers will want proof of low levels or may request a test.

 How expensive is radon mitigation?

-If a home contains a high level of radon, the cost to mitigate soil may run $1,500, though treating well water is higher — about $2,000 or so, says Hanson.
+If a home contains an elevated level of radon, the cost to mitigate soil may run $1,500.
+The cost of treating well water is higher — about $2,000 or so — says Kansas State University National Radon Program Services.
 The EPA has some tips on how to find contractors to help fix your home.

-Be sure a builder uses radon-resistant new construction, says the EPA, which involves sealing openings, cracks and crevices in a concrete foundation and walls to help prevent radon and other soil gases from entering.
-Installing a vent pipe from the gravel layer through the home and roof may also help vent away gases.
-If the house’s water supply comes from a well, filter systems can be installed, says Emery.
-Do not rely on geology maps indicating radon zones, which may be outdated — get a radon test done, he says.
+Be sure your builder uses radon-resistant new construction techniques, says the EPA.
+This involves sealing openings, cracks and crevices in the foundation and walls.
+This helps prevent radon and other soil gases from entering.
+Installing a vent pipe from the gravel layer through the home and roof may also help keep gases out of your home.